Dragon2fly/logger_tt/README.md

 * `setup_logging` now return a `LogConfig` object.
    You can set/change parameters of this object instead of passing arguments directly to `setup_logging`.<br>
    Only `use_multiprocessing` argument must be set with `setup_logging`.

+__Behaviors changed__:

   * `full_context` is now an `int` that indicate the depth level from the bottom, where surrounding variables should be parsed.
   * Turned off parsing full context for `raise` exception since many exception names are enough to understand the problem.
+  * `log_config` file: move `suppress` section into `logger_tt` section.
+    Future settings will also be put into this section for the sake of managing.
+    If you need to hanging the logging framework, you just need to delete this section and move on.

 ## 1.4.2
 To prevent exception during logging, the following actions have been applied: